kristinemlarson/gnssrefl/docs/pages/file_structure.md

 NMEA files may be gzipped.

-This is different that used for RINEX files and is entirely due to the wishes of the people that contributed this code.
+This is different than the file structure we used for RINEX files and is entirely due to the wishes of the people that contributed this code.
 If you would like the code to also allow a traditional folder location ($REFL_CODE/2021/nmea/abcd or $REFL_CODE/2021/nmea/ABCD), I am fine with that.
 I ask that you please submit a pull request.